-Paso de San Francisco (San Francisco pass) is a high mountain pass, at an elevation of 4.748m (15,577ft) above the sea level.
+Paso de San Francisco is an international high mountain pass, at an elevation of 4.748m (15,577ft) above the sea level.
 This is one of the most important passes of the Andes mountains connecting Argentina and Chile.
 It's one of the highest mountain roads of Chile.

 The pass connects the Argentinian province of Catamarca with the Atacama Region in Chile.
 In the Argentinian side, route N 60 ascends from Fiambala at 1.505 m above the sea level. in a deep valley formed by mountains which almost always overcome 5.000 m.
 In the last sinuous 20 km, the route climbs from about 4.000 m above the sea level. in Las grutas to more than 4.700 m at the border.